Colds: commonsense not antibiotics

 The difference between colds and flu

-The symptoms of flu usually start suddenly with a high fever, and people often feel so unwell that they take to their bed straightaway.
+The symptoms of flu usually start suddenly with a high fever, headache, all-over muscle aches, runny nose, sore throat and cough, and people often feel so unwell that they take to their bed straightaway.
 The onset of a common cold is usually slower and the symptoms are usually restricted to the nose and throat.
-Flu symptoms, however, may include irritation in the throat or lungs, a dry cough, shivering, sweating, and muscle aches that tend to affect the whole body.

 How is the common cold spread?

 Common colds are caused by infectious agents called viruses.
-The viruses can be spread from people's hands and objects such as toys, door handles and tissues, and by breathing in droplets from sneezes or coughs.
+The viruses can be spread from people's hands and objects such as door handles, light switches, taps, toys and tissues, and also by breathing in droplets from sneezes or coughs.

 How can you avoid getting the flu or common cold?